linkeddatacenter/kees/implementation.md

 ## KEES agent protocol

 A KEES Agent MUST accept as input the URI of a KnowledgeBase to be processed.
-If none provided, kees:sharedKnowledge MUST be used.
+If none provided, kees:shared_knowledge MUST be used.

 A KEES Agent SHOULD accept as input one or more URL dereferencing to kees:KnowledgeBaseDescription resources.